bomaidea/courses/1-coding-procedural/1-exercises.md

 ## HelloVar.java

-Hard coded permitted, create a variable assign it a value and print it.
+Hard coded permitted, create a variable assign it a value and print it, then change the value and reprint it.
 Do this for each type and print his value.

 use:

 ```
 $ java HelloVar
-Hello World!
+<x> is <type>
-The var contains: <x> of type <type>
+<y> changed
 ```

 Create the program for each type of data.